Glucose-6-Phosphate Dehydrogenase (G6PD) Deficiency

 (See also Overview of Hemolytic Anemia.)

-G6PD deficiency, a defect in the hexose monophosphate shunt pathway, is the most common disorder of RBC metabolism.
-The G6PD gene is located on the X chromosome and exhibits a high amount of variation (polymorphism) resulting in a range of G6PD activity from normal to severely deficient.
+G6PD deficiency, a defect in the hexose monophosphate shunt pathway, is the most common disorder of red blood cell (RBC) metabolism.
+The G6PD gene is located on the X chromosome and exhibits a high amount of variation (polymorphism), resulting in a range of G6PD activity from normal to severely deficient.
 Variants are classified I through V by the amount of activity of the G6PD enzyme.
 Because the gene is X-linked, males are more likely to present with clinically significant hemolysis, although females who are homozygous, or who are heterozygous with skewed X inactivation that results in a high proportion of affected X chromosomes (see Mosaicism) may also be affected.

 This defect occurs in about 10% of black males and in < 10% of black females in the US and in lower frequencies among people with ancestors from the Mediterranean basin (eg, Italians, Greeks, Arabs, Sephardic Jews) and people with ancestors from Asia.

 G6PD deficiency renders the RBC susceptible to oxidative stress, which shortens RBC survival.
 Hemolysis occurs following an oxidative challenge, commonly after fever, acute viral or bacterial infections, and diabetic acidosis.
 Hemolysis is episodic and self-limited, although rare patients have chronic, ongoing hemolysis in the absence of oxidative challenge.